-The ISD Fellows in Diplomacy program provides academic credit and non-service stipends or merit-based tuition scholarships to selected BSFS and graduate SFS students who wish to pursue independent research projects that focus on ongoing and emerging diplomatic issues.
+The ISD Fellows in Diplomacy program provides academic credit and non-service stipends or merit-based tuition scholarships ($3,000 each) to selected BSFS and graduate SFS students who wish to pursue independent research projects that focus on ongoing and emerging diplomatic issues.
 The Institute pairs students with advisers drawn from ISD senior staff, Georgetown University faculty and Washington-based practitioners.
 The research project begins in the fall semester and culminates in a substantial (30-page) study that is presented during the spring semester.
 Fellows also have the opportunity to participate in other ISD activities.

 - Undergraduate School of Foreign Service (BSFS): Two juniors are selected each spring as the Ambassador Ellsworth Bunker and John Humes ISD fellows in support of work proposed for their senior year (minimum GPA 3.5).

 - Graduate School of Foreign Service (GSFS): Five graduate students are selected during the spring of their first year for study during their second year.
 Three fellows are funded by Michael Huffington, one honors Ambassador David D. Newsom, inaugural ISD Director, and one, in recognition of Allen W. and Allen M. Dulles, sponsors a graduate student whose project is related to the work of the intelligence community.